fscbco/topnews/README.md

 * The stories chosen by the team members should display.
 It can be a separate page or the same page, the choice is yours.
 * Each story should show the name of the team member or members who flagged it.

-I used low level caching - I did not think that it was necessary to save the entire stories in the database since we want to continusly update list.
-There were other options that I would consider such as polling, push-notification, crone job and socket.
-But, I thought the cashe is most effienct for the scale of this project.
+I used caching - I did not think that it was necessary to save the entire stories in the database since we want to continusly update list.

+# How I would improve
+- instead of using the meta tag to refresh.
+I would use a gem such as "whenever" or javascript to execute polling.
+- Understanding that polling might not be scaliable and effieicient, in real life, I would implement socket to fetch when there is a new story in HackerNews
+- I would like to imrpove better error handling
+- I would write unit tests for every functionalities I implemented
 ## out of scope
 * performance optimization
 * UX design